hfxbse/web-engineering-2023/README.md

 The website should now be reachable via [http://localhost:\<your chosen port\>](http://localhost:<your%20chosen%20port>).

-As an alternative, you can build the Docker images locally, but if you choose to do so, I assume you know how to do that.
+As an alternative, you can build the Docker image for each service locally from the provided Docker files.
+If you choose to do so, I assume you know how to do that.